zcy1024/sui-move-bootcamp/E1/README.md

 ## Sui & Move Bootcamp <> Advanced Programmable Transactions

-This exercise contains a simple Node project using Typescript, that executes an advanced transaction block on the Sui blockchain, to mint a custom NFT.
+This exercise contains a simple Node project using Typescript, that executes an advanced transaction block on the Sui blockchain, to mint a Hero NFT and a Sword NFT, and attach the Sword to the Hero as a Dynamic Object Field.

 ### Quickstart